esnible/middleware2017/exercise-1/README.md

 ```

 In a browser, go to http://localhost:8001/ui to access the API server UI.

-It is also possible to use the IBM Cloud UI at https://console.bluemix.net/dashboard/
-to view details of the Kubernetes nodes but this is beyond the scope of this tutorial.

 #### [Continue to Exercise 2 - Deploying a microservice application to Kubernetes](../exercise-2/README.md)